mmcbrien3/mmcbrien.com/YAMHE.md

 #### June 13th, 2021

-The Monty Hall Problem is a popular statistical puzzle.
-It's popularity comes from its simplicity and counterintuitivity.
-When first presented with this problem, the solution I thought of shouted out loudly as the only possibility.
-The answer seemed obvious, yet I was wrong.
-And this is clearly the case for many people as it has spurred many a youtube video and internet article.

 In this post, I will go over the basics of the Monty Hall problem and dive into some deeper problems that I came across during the course of writing.
 Additionally, I have created a Monty Hall simulator in Java for verifying my math and for experimentation.
 You can find the link to the GitHub at the conclusion of the post.

 ## Background